ChrisVine/ocaml-with-gtk4/README.md

 OCaml worker thread can have its continuation execute in the GTK thread (the main program thread).

-The program requires OCaml >= 4.08 and dune >= 3.0, and some version
+Compilation of the program requires OCaml >= 4.08 and dune >= 3.0 to
-of the GTK-4 C library to be installed.
+be installed, and also the GTK-4 >= 4.0.0 C library.
 It will compile with OCaml-5.

 The first time the program is compiled, adjust the install directories and permissions in `Makefile` as necessary.
 Then if libintl is